Creatives love to wait for inspiration to strike. The problem is that no one knows when it will happen.

-The point is that no matter which habits you decide to work into your morning, you can live happier, more creative, and more productive each day with the right routine.
+No matter which habits you decide to work into your morning, you can live happier, more creative, and more productive each day with the right routine.

-1. Head Outside to Signal Beginnings
+1. Head Outside to Signal New Beginnings

 Try out this tip if you have trouble telling yourself when it is time to work or struggle writing instead of playing on social media in the morning.